Opetushallitus/baseimage/README.md

 ## Variants

-Four variants of baseimages are built by this builder.
+Six variants of baseimages are built by this builder.
 These are combinations of two ways of running the service:
 `fatjar` or `war` (i.e. tomcat), and two JDK versions: `openjdk8` or `openjdk11`.
+The `war` variants have Tomcat 7 and Tomcat 8.5 options available.

 Each variant is pushed in its own ECR repo, which are named:
 - `baseimage-fatjar-openjdk8`
 - `baseimage-fatjar-openjdk11`
 - `baseimage-war-openjdk8`
+- `baseimage-war-tomcat8-openjdk8`
 - `baseimage-war-openjdk11`
+- `baseimage-war-tomcat8-openjdk11`

 ## Building on top of base images